-The motorized control valves M1 (circuit 1) and M2 (circuit 2) are opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.
+The motorized control valve (M2) is opened gradually when the flow temperature is lower than the desired flow temperature and vice versa.

-The return temperatures S5 (circuit 1) and S6 (circuit 2) to the district heating supply should not be too high.
-If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valves.
+The return temperature (S5) can be limited, for example not to be too high.
+If so, the desired flow temperature at S3 can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.
+Furthermore, the return temperature limitation can be dependent on the outdoor temperature.
+Typically, the lower the outdoor temperature, the higher the accepted return temperature.